rpaudel42/rpaudel42.github.io/pages/iot.md

 the expected traffic flow in a smart home, while deviations from the expected traffic flow (like a DoS attack) would constitute an anomaly.
-To address the problem of DoS attack detection in smart home IoT devices, we introduce a new graph-based anomaly detection approach called GADIoT that (i) can handle graphs representing smart homes traffic in real-time, (ii) efficiently processes graph data, minimizing run-time performance and memory, and (iii) detects DoS attack in real-time.
+To address the problem of DoS attack detection in smart home IoT devices, we introduce a new graph-based anomaly detection approach called GODIT that (i) can handle graphs representing smart homes traffic in real-time, (ii) efficiently processes graph data, minimizing run-time performance and memory, and (iii) detects DoS attack in real-time.
 We propose a fixed size sketch-based representation of a